Spectral clustering of Markov chain transition matrices with complex eigenvalues: Complex-valued PCCA+ (cPCCA+)

 \end{pf}

 Note that in practice we use only local optimization and hence the different representations and resulting initial guesses may lead to different local minima which, however, are also local minima to the respective other problem.
-We furthermore point out that there exist non-generic transition matrices $P$ which admit no complex eigen-decompositions but can still be handled by the Schur method \cite{Weber2017}.

 In the following, we will consider examples for the case of (i) a nearly uncoupled Markov chain, and (ii) a Markov chain with circular transition pattern, and argue in both cases for the fulfillment of the invariant subspace condition.